skoopsy/skoopsy.github.io/_posts/2025-06-30-STM32-5-better-delay.markdown

 The code above is a bit of a cop out though isn't it, it's a sort of "wait until timestamp, and check later" approach.
 It can be impacted by other things happening in the loop.
 So we could try a [Interrupt Service Routine](https://en.wikipedia.org/wiki/Interrupt) (ISR) which is ran outside of the main loop, freeing it up to do more useful things.

 We will achieve this by letting the SysTick interrupt handle the LED toggling directly, every N milliseconds.
-The intetrupt is hardware driven, it doesn't rely on software polling, so it will be less disruptive to our main loop.
+The interrupt is hardware driven, it doesn't rely on software polling, so it will be less disruptive to our main loop.

 First, modify the ```sys_tick_handler``` to increment a slightly more appropriately named variable, then create a conditonal statement to toggle the LED if the timer is at the blink interval: